wolfwood/handwire-helper/README.md

 The microcontroller can be similarly connected to this board by jumpers, allowing flexibility in case design, and in placement of the USB plug.

-Version 0.1 has been successfully manufactured but not yet tested.
+Version 0.1 has been successfully manufactured and functionality has been tested and verified.